tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 It was cold and I was short on water so I skipped breakfast.

-The guaranteed water at 16.5?
+The guaranteed water at 16.5???
 Was not there, just two mud flats.

 Again there was a lot of hike-a-bike today.
 Elevation was the biggest reason.
-Saw a lot of marmots.
+I saw a lot of marmots.

 I did not see anyone today on the trail except for a young woman day hiker near the end of Segment 23 when I was getting water.